awsdocs/aws-snowball-developer-guide/doc_source/using-adapter.md

 1. From a terminal on your network, make sure you can ping the Snowball Edge\.

 1. Run the `snowballEdge get-certificate` command in your terminal\.
-For more information on this command, see [Getting your Certificate for Transferring Data](using-client-commands.md#snowball-edge-certificates-cli)\.
+For more information on this command, see [Getting Your Certificate for Transferring Data](using-client-commands.md#snowball-edge-certificates-cli)\.

 1. Save the output of the `snowballEdge get-certificate` command to a file, for example `ca-bundle.pem`\.